404jobsnotfound/404jobsnotfound.github.io/index.md

 *Coming soon*

 ## Developer Guide
+Viewing the Site
-Go to the [project respository](https://github.com/404jobsnotfound/the-club-pub) and clone the respository.
+1. Go to the [project respository](https://github.com/404jobsnotfound/the-club-pub) and clone the respository.
-Open the terminal and use `npm install` to install all dependencies.
+2. Open the terminal and use `npm install` to install all dependencies.
-Use `npm run dev` to view the site locally at http://localhost:3000
+3. Use `npm run dev` to view the site locally at http://localhost:3000

+Modifying Data
-To initialize the database for the site, first start a new Postgres database.
+1. To initialize the database for the site, first start a new Postgres database.
-Copy the `sample.env` file and create a new file `.env`.
+2. Copy the `sample.env` file and create a new file `.env`.
-In the `.env` file, modify the `DATABASE_URL` variable such that `user` is the database username, `password` is the database password, and `mydb` is the name of your database.
+3. In the `.env` file, modify the `DATABASE_URL` variable such that `user` is the database username, `password` is the database password, and `mydb` is the name of your database.
-Run `npx prisma migrate dev` to create tables in the database.
+4. Run `npx prisma migrate dev` to create tables in the database.
-Run `npx prisma db seed` to populate the database with sample data.
+5. Run `npx prisma db seed` to populate the database with sample data.

 ## Contact Us